-- 5.01 An FMI must- - (a) submit an annual self-assessment report to SC, based on the reporting template provided in Appendix 1 of these Guidelines; - (b) report to SC any material changes to its compliance to the PFMI; and - (c) disclose on its corporate website, information contained in Appendix 1 of these Guidelines. - 5.02 The SC may undertake a detailed regulatory assessment on an FMI at any time to assess the FMI's compliance to PFMI and verify the contents of the self-assessment report submitted to SC under subparagraph 5.01(a).
+5.01 An FMI must-

+- (a) submit an annual self-assessment report to SC, based on the reporting template provided in Appendix 1 of these Guidelines; - (b) report to SC any material changes to its compliance to the PFMI; - (c) disclose on its corporate website, information contained in Appendix 1 of these Guidelines; and - (d) notify the SC of the occurrence of any event which would trigger the activation or execution of the business continuity plan, in such form and manner as may be specified by the SC. - 5.02 The SC may undertake a detailed regulatory assessment on an FMI at any time to assess the FMI's compliance to PFMI and verify the contents of the self-assessment report submitted to SC under subparagraph 5.01(a).